serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio

 Fullstack Engineer stronger on backend.
-Most of my experience is based on JVM related technologies (Scala and Java).

-My geek interests are Functional Programming, Distributed Systems and building amazing products.

-This set of repositories contains mostly ideas, pocs and playgrounds (because, at the of the day, I really enjoy coding).
+I have experience working with different stacks (Java, Spring, Scala, Akka/Cats, Node, React, Nextjs and Typescript).

+When I have time, I use to work on side projects for personal tooling.

 Pinned repos are the ones I consider good enough to validate my background and tech skills.